voice-hearing/voice-hearing.github.io/content/what-we-do/index.md

 ![Asumen House](Asumen-house.jpg)

 Step closer to **Asumen House**, the heart of our operations and a symbol of transformation.
-Once a family home, then a GP surgery, Asumen House has been a sanctuary since our purchase in **1997** with support from Christ Church Sparkbrook.
+Once a family home, then a GP surgery, Asumen House has been a sanctuary since our purchase in **1997** with support from Christ Church london.

 Imagine the walls that have housed over two dozen men across more than a dozen nationalities—young, single Christians who find refuge here.
 Imagine the reflections in the large ground floor rooms that once echoed with youth club chatter, now transformed into welcoming residential spaces, while “The Workshop” remains alive as a place for prayer and intimate community meetings.